The ASHG 2023 Annual Meeting features several events and opportunities of special interest to trainees and those seeking to advance their career.

 Focus on Diversity

-To help build a culturally diverse genetics workforce, the ASHG Diversity, Equity, and Inclusion Reception, Wednesday, October 26, aims to mentor trainees from underrepresented minority groups and share information on training and career opportunities in genetics and genomics.
+To help build a culturally diverse genetics workforce, the ASHG Diversity, Equity, and Inclusion Reception will take place, Thursday, November 2nd, and a luncheon will take place that same day at 12:15pm-1:45pm.
+Both ticketed events aim to mentor trainees from underrepresented minority groups and share information on training and career opportunities in genetics and genomics.

 Check back for details on additional events and new initiatives.